hyperledger-archives/composer/packages/composer-website/jekylldocs/installing/development-tools.md

         export FABRIC_VERSION=hlfv1

 3. If this is the first time, you'll need to download the fabric first.
-If you have already downloaded then first start the fabric, and create a Composer profile.
+If you have already downloaded then first start the fabric, and create a {{site.data.conrefs.composer_full}} profile.
 After that you can then choose to stop the fabric, and start it again later.
-Alternatively to completely clean up you can teardown the Fabric and the Composer profile.
+Alternatively to completely clean up you can teardown the {{site.data.conrefs.hlf_full}} and the {{site.data.conrefs.composer_full}} profile.

-    All the scripts will be in the directory `~/fabric-tools`  A typical sequence for Hyperledger Composer use would be
+    All the scripts will be in the directory `~/fabric-tools`  A typical sequence for {{site.data.conrefs.composer_full}} use would be

         cd ~/fabric-tools
         ./downloadFabric.sh